trimstray/nginx-admins-handbook/README.md

 </details>

 Here you'll find a few of the different things I've worked and which included to this repository.
-I hope that these extras has been useful to you.
+I hope that these extras will be useful to you.

 ## Reports: blkcipher.info